You can read our statement on suffolk.gov.uk.

 If you would like to withdraw your consent, please contact: fundingenquiries@suffolk.gov.uk

-The External Funding team does not share any personal data with any other department or organisation.
+The External Funding team does not share any personal data with any third party organisation.

 Whilst a lot of our correspondence with project leaders may be short-term, large, complex projects that we have been requested to support may take some time from concept to delivery.
 Therefore, as part of our support and engagement, we may hold correspondence, plans, reports etc. for up to 3 years.